 Q: When do I apply for portability?

-A: If you have an amount to "port" from a prior homestead, you should apply for Portability when you apply for the new homestead exemption.
+A: If you have an amount to "port" from an existing or prior homestead, you should apply for Portability when you apply for the new homestead exemption.
 The deadline is March 1st.

 Q: What happens after I apply?